jundalisay/spblist/content/en/research/hume/essays/part-1/4-first-principles-government.md

 1. opinion of interest
 2. opinion of right

-By opinion of interest, I chiefly understand the sense of the general advantage which is reaped from government; together with the persuasion, that the particular government, which is established, is equally advantageous with any other that could easily be settled.
-When this opinion prevails among the generality of a state, or among those who have the force in their hands, it gives great security to any government.
+Opinion of interest is the general advantage reaped from government.
+- It includes the persuasion that the established government is equally advantageous with any other that could easily be established.

+When this opinion prevails in a state, or among those who have the force in their hands, it gives great security to any government.

-Right is of two kinds:
+Right is of 2 kinds:
 1. Right to Power
 2. Right to Property